Jschelling0/the_final/README.md

 • What countries are most at-risk of climate change?

 • Will the Earth’s temperature reach 150 degrees Fahrenheit by the year 2050?
-Will Tucson reach   150 degrees Fahrenheit by the year 2050?
+Will Arizona reach   150 degrees Fahrenheit by the year 2050?

-## Data Resources:

-• General Statistics (Population, GDP, etc.): The World Bank Databank

-• Global Emissions: Our World in Data

-• USA Emissions: U.S. Energy Information Administration

-• Global Temperature: Kaggle

-• USA Temperature: National Centers for Environmental Information

-• Disasters/Extreme Weather: EM-DAT International Disasters Database

-•	Data Source: Food and Agriculture Organization of the United Nations       (https://www.fao.org/faostat/en/#home)

 ## Software: